Agricultural Literacy Curriculum Matrix

 Eggs: From Hen to Home (Grades K-2)

-Students will trace the production path of eggs, beginning on the farm and ending in their home.
-Students will also identify the culinary uses and nutritional benefits of eggs.
+Students trace the production path of eggs, beginning on the farm and ending in their home and identify the culinary uses and nutritional benefits of eggs.
+Grades K-2

 coop: an enclosure where poultry live